Student Conduct

 Non-Academic Complaints

 Below are common questions pertaining to the Non-Academic student complaint process.
-If you have a question not covered below, please reach out to the Dean of Student Affairs.
+If you have a question not covered below, please reach out to the Student Rights and Responsibilities Office.

 A student voiced a complaint to me during our interaction.
 What should I do?